Lifestyle Social Issues

 How to Make Vegan Sushi

-For visual instructions on rolling sushi, here’s a short (three-minute) video by a professional sushi chef that shows you everything you need on How to Make Sushi.
+For visual instructions on rolling sushi, here’s a short (3-minute) video by a professional sushi chef that shows you everything you need to know about how to make sushi

 Let me tell you from experience that your first rolls will probably not be anything to write home about, unless your letters home include statements like “My sushi looked like a bunch of gladiators had a food fight.”
 Be patient, and enjoy the process.
 Even a roll that falls apart when you look at it isn’t a complete waste — just dump it into a bowl, add some condiments, and pretend that was your plan all along.
 You’ll be making fine-looking, delicious, and healthy vegan sushi before you know it.
 To get you started, here are some recipes for inspiration.